 Criminals are sinking lower and lower during this pandemic.

 There have been reports in various online news sites of people stealing vital medical equipment from hospitals up and down the country.

 Review your current CCTV capability and make the right upgrades where needed.
 To help catch criminals, an HD CCTV system installation will provide the crystal clear images you need

-Where security is stretched on-site, consider having a remotely monitored CCTV system installed.
-These monitored video surveillance systems are managed externally by a dedicated security operative and can reduce the cost of security by up to 80%
+Where security is stretched on-site, consider installing a remotely monitored CCTV system.
+A dedicated security operative externall manages these monitored video surveillance systems and can reduce the cost of security by up to 80%

 Construction site security – plant theft and vandalism

 When looking to protect and a construction site, there is a range of security systems to meet varying needs and requirements.
 An investment in a robust CCTV system will help deter and reduce crime on a construction site.

 The same can be said of a solid perimeter or robust intruder alarm system.

 Recent reports are indicating a 50% increase in plant theft on construction sites.
 This is incredibly harmful to an industry, as it hampers them with a slow down in new property purchases during this period.

 Have a fully integrated perimeter alarm and CCTV system installed to help deter and catch criminals.